Founded in Edinburgh Old Town in 1124

 Today a visit to the Cathedral will give you the opportunity to quietly absorb the incredible atmosphere of the building and remember the people who created the history.

-- St Giles’ Cathedral was destroyed in 1385 when an English army attacked Edinburgh
+- The cathedral was destroyed in 1385 when an English army attacked Edinburgh

 - The statue of John Knox, once minister at St Giles’, guards the cathedral entrance.